 - Rocker knives to help you cut food with less effort

-To make your lounging area comfy and safe, get raised chair or lift cushions.
+To make your lounging area comfy and safe, get a raised chair or lift cushions.
 They can help you get in and out of your seat more easily.
 Ask a friend or family member to arrange furniture so it's easier to avoid obstacles.

-Avoid throw rugs because they can add to your risk of falling.
+Avoid throw rugs, because they can add to your risk of falling.
 If you do get them, make sure they’re nonskid or secure them with carpet tape.
 Thick carpets are harder to walk on or wheel over.
 If you're remodeling, trade it for smooth, nonskid floors.

 Use extension cords that let you plug in lamps and gadgets without reaching for the outlet, but make sure they're not in the path where you walk.